Cycling the Philippines

 It turned out to be comfortable and peaceful, with a secluded beach just down the road: so nice, we stayed an extra day.

-Above: We were amazed to find Boracay's quiet side.
+Above: We were astonished to discover Boracay's quiet side.

 Back on Panay: having completed our island loop, it was a short ferry ride from Iloilo City to the small island of Guimaras, famous for its succulent mangoes.